DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 being the latest example.
 In other terms, the notion of the network has always existed, even if it were able to have a differing influence over the centuries.
-Digital mediating conjunctures renew this notion, but they are far from inventing it *ex nihilo.* In addition, understanding this long history of network culture is necessary for correctly analyzing the debates surrounding current technologies: informational networks have benefited from the infrastructures that have previously
+Digital mediating conjunctures renew this notion, but they are far from inventing it *ex nihilo*.
+In addition, understanding this long history of network culture is necessary for correctly analyzing the debates surrounding current technologies: informational networks have benefited from the infrastructures that have previously